13 glorious British castles you can actually stay in

 Feel smug knowing that once the last of the day trippers have traipsed through the castle's gates, you’ll get this historic haunt to yourself.
 A rambling Victorian-era house (pictured), set within Manorbier's medieval walls, can sleep up to 12 people in simple but charming surrounds.
 There's also a quaint lodge at the top of the castle driveway with sweeping views of the fortress itself.

-Part of the garrison on St Mary’s island, the star-shaped 16th-century castle was constructed under orders from Elizabeth I to ward off pirates and the Spanish armada.
+Part of the garrison on the pretty island of St Mary’s, the star-shaped 16th-century castle was constructed under orders from Elizabeth I to ward off pirates and the Spanish Armada.
 It's now a lovely family-run hotel, and the fortress's strategic position means it has fantastic views over the Scillies’ famed azure waters.

 Star Castle Hotel/Facebook